appanp/supply-chain-fundas/supply_chain_terminology.md

 - Micro FC: located within town but of smaller size & for local distribution
 - In-store FC: located in a neighborhood and part of a store or the store itself

-**Fulfillment Order (FO)**: It is an information object which consists of products that are part of a customer order.
+**Fulfillment Order (FO)**: It is an information object which consists of products that are part of a customer sales order.

 **Ghost Inventory**: Phantom Inventory, also known as Ghost Inventory, is an occurrence of unknown stockout due to inaccurate inventory information in operational systems.
 Phantom inventory can "cost" 1%-3% of revenue depending on the retailer.
 These unknown or virtual stockouts are detrimental for fast moving consumer goods retailers who have brick-and-mortar stores and/or offer buy-online-pick-in-store (BOPIS).
 For more info, refer to [this link](https://www.kloud9.nyc/solutions/stockout-sentinel).